 An expertly-written resource that helps you take strategic action when faced with issues relative to net worth in the division of marital assets.
 Topics include sources of income, indebtedness, how income is reported, valuation of businesses, disposition of life and health insurance, and division of retirement assets, allocation of trust interests, as well as post-divorce planning issues, including financing college educations.
 Tax considerations are threaded through the content, to help the reader to gain a sophisticated and nuanced understanding of the money divide in divorce planning.

-MCLE's publications staff and its dedicated volunteers are pleased to present to you this 2020 supplementary issue for Financial Aspects of Divorce in Massachusetts .
+MCLE's publications staff and its dedicated volunteers are pleased to present to you this 2023 edition of Financial Aspects of Divorce in Massachusetts .
 Inside, you will find insightful commentary, updated decisions, and practice tips to guide you through the financial complexities inherent in divorce litigation, including topics like these:

-We at MCLE trust that you will find this supplementary material useful in your divorce law practice, and valuable in keeping your law library up to date and relevant for 2020.
+We at MCLE trust that you will find this new information and updated content valuable in your divorce practice, and useful in keeping your law library current.

 Table of Contents